philzook58/philzook58.github.io/_posts/2020-01-25-a-sketch-of-categorical-relation-algebra-combinators-in-z3py.markdown

 Point-free languages are ones that do not include binding forms that introduce bound/dummy variables.
-Examples of binding forms like this are $latex \lambda \sum \max \min \int \sup \lim \forall \exists$.
+Examples of binding forms like this are $ \lambda \sum \max \min \int \sup \lim \forall \exists$.
 One problem lies in the fact that the names of bound variables don't matter, and that they end up accidentally smashing into each other.
 You may have experienced this in physics or math class as the dummy indices or dummy variable problem causing you to screw up your calculation of some cross product identity or some complicated tensor sum.
 These are surprisingly subtle problems, very difficult to diagnose and get right. de Bruijn indices is a technique for giving the bound variables canonical names, but it sucks to implement in its own way.
 When you make a DSL point free, it is a joy to manipulate, optimize, and search.
 I think this may be the core of why category theory is good language for mathematics and programming.